 Children with ADHD who fare the best are those who have effective parents, are correctly diagnosed, and receive a combination of psychological, behavioral, educational, and pharmacological interventions.
 Yet even when treated, ADHD has a significant impact on an individual from childhood through adulthood.

-When ADHD is left untreated and unmanaged, every area of life is negatively affected.
-In fact, research shows that untreated ADHD is one of the most impairing disorders for people to live with.
+When ADHD is left unmanaged, every area of life is negatively affected.
+In fact, research shows that untreated ADHD is one of the most highly impairing disorders to live with.

 To Medicate or Not To Medicate